survivejs/react-book/manuscript/12_authoring_libraries.md

     "webpack": "^1.8.4",
     "webpack-dev-server": "^1.8.0"
   },
-  -- You may want to give a rough dependency hint for things like React components -- The idea is to avoid depending directly and let user deal with it instead -- You should use a loose rule here
+  /* You may want to give a rough dependency hint for things
+   * like React components.
+The idea is to avoid depending
+   * directly and let user deal with it instead.
+   *
-  -- If the rule is too strict, that will cause problems at the user end even if -- the library would work.
+   * If the rule is too strict, that will cause problems for
+   * the user. */
   "peerDependencies": {
     "react": ">=0.11.2 <1.0.0"
   },
-  -- Links to repository, homepage and so on "repository": {
+  /* Links to repository, homepage and so on */ "repository": {
     "type": "git",
     "url": "https://github.com/bebraw/react-component-boilerplate.git"